kalinatimka/rsschool-cv/cv.md

 ### 7. Education:
 Passed some interactive courses in [HTMLAcademy](https://htmlacademy.ru/profile/id873365/achievements) and solved the some tasks in [CodeWars](https://www.codewars.com/users/kalinatimka).
 Also completed English course at Pre-Intermediate level in Streamline.
 Now I'm studying at BSUIR.

+### 8. English:
+Completed English course at A2 level in Streamline.
+Sometimes read books in English (last book: Time Traveller).